Home » Tips to Avoid Sending Spammy Email

 Bounce-backs Tell You Why

-Have you had your emails bounce back?
-Unfortunately, most automatically assume their email server is not operating correctly or “something is broken.”
+Have your emails bounced back?
+Unfortunately, most people automatically assume their email server is malfunctioning or “something is broken.”

-But, surprisingly, their emails are blocked because they are spammy.
-So make a point always to review those bounce-back messages as they state the reason for being returned.
+Surprisingly, their emails are blocked because they are spammy.
+So, always review those bounce-back messages as they state the reason for being returned.

-To avoid your emails from being incorrectly identified as spam, you need to be aware of several things.
-From my experience, legitimate email makes it into my Spam/Junk/Trash every day due to the sender doing or not doing certain things that trigger spam filters.
+You need to be aware of several things to avoid having your emails incorrectly identified as spam.
+From my experience, legitimate emails make it into my spam/junk/trash folder daily because the sender does or does not do certain things that trigger spam filters.

-I’m not doing anything different, and I’m sending to contacts I communicate with regularly.
+I’m not doing anything different; I’m sending it to contacts I communicate with regularly.
 However, it is essential to always check your Spam/Junk/Trash folders before deleting them.
-You also want to whitelist any addresses you want to make sure get through.
+You also want to whitelist any addresses you want to ensure they get through.

-Here is a simple checklist that you can use to help your emails not be mistakenly marked as spam.
-Or worse, deleted because they land in a spam folder before they are read.
+Here is a simple checklist that you can use to help your emails avoid being mistakenly marked as spam or, worse, deleted because they land in a spam folder before they are read.

 Don’t Be Spammy Checklist

-Follow these guidelines to give your email the best chance to make it to its intended party.
+Follow these guidelines to give your email the best chance to reach its intended party.

 • Type your subject with appropriate capitalization and structure.
-For example, all lower case or all caps gives the impression of being spam.
-Not only by filters but as viewed by recipients.
+For example, using all lowercase or all caps gives the impression of being spam, not only by filters but also as viewed by recipients.

 • Refrain from using common terms abused by spammers in your subject and the first paragraph of your email.
 You know what they are – you see them every day.
 Many spam filters track these terms and may inadvertently send your email to your Spam folder.